Felines

 The 1-year-old abandoned stray, who was found in the Madison area

-and brought to the sanctuary in Concord Township, suffers from a
+and brought to the sanctuary in Concord Township, suffers from a leukemia

-leukemia virus.
+virus.

-Harding, who lives in Mentor, owns five cats and provides foster
+Harding, who lives in Mentor, owns five cats and provides foster care

-since it opened more than two years ago.
+opened more than two years ago.

 In addition to feeding, watering, scooping and cleaning, her skills